 #2 Explicitly assign users to app roles

-1. Navigate to the Enterprise Applications section of the Azure Portal and select the api-odata-app from the list
+- Navigate to the Enterprise Applications section of the Azure Portal and select the

-For demonstration purposes, I have added two users:
+For demonstration purposes, I have added two users:taerim.han@<tenant-name>.onmicrosoft.com

 #3 Create an Azure app registration for the web app that calls the backend API

-1. Navigate to theĀ App RegistrationĀ section of the Azure Portal and selectĀ + New Registration
+- Navigate to the App Registration section of the Azure Portal and select + New Registration

-2. On theĀ Register an ApplicationĀ page, enter the following information:
+- On the Register an Application page, enter the following information:

-3. On theĀ OverviewĀ page, copy and note down theĀ Application (client) ID
+- On the Overview page, copy and note down the

-7. Preempting for Postman in step #4, on the Authentication page, click + Add a platform and select Mobile and desktop applications option.
-In Custom redirect URIs textbox, enter https://oauth.pstmn.io/v1/callback and click Configure
+- Preempting for Postman in step #4, on the Authentication page, click + Add a platform and select Mobile and desktop applications option.
+In Custom redirect URIs textbox, enter

 #4 Validate and acquire an access token for the client app using Postman